Flood Watch issued for George, Greene, Perry, Stone, Wayne by NWS - NewsBreak

 weather.gov

-Effective: 2022-08-30 03:56:00 EDT Expires: 2022-08-30 04:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Target Area: Clay; Parke; Vigo FLASH FLOOD WARNING WILL EXPIRE AT 4 AM EDT EARLY THIS MORNING FOR NORTHWESTERN CLAY, SOUTHERN PARKE AND NORTHEASTERN VIGO COUNTIES The heavy rain has ended.
+Effective: 2022-08-30 03:56:00 EDT Expires: 2022-08-30 04:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Putnam FLOOD WARNING WILL EXPIRE AT 4 AM EDT EARLY THIS MORNING The Flood Warning will expire at 4 AM EDT early this morning for a portion of west central Indiana, including the following counties, Clay and Putnam.
+The heavy rain has ended.
 Flooding is no longer expected to pose a threat.
 Please continue to heed remaining road closures.

 weather.gov